home-assistant/home-assistant.io/source/_integrations/nina.markdown

 The [`nina`](https://www.bbk.bund.de/DE/Warnung-Vorsorge/Warn-App-NINA/warn-app-nina_node.html) integration displays warnings from the [`Bundesamtes für Bevölkerungsschutz und Katastrophenhilfe`](https://www.bbk.bund.de/) in Germany.

-For each county/city its create warning slots which change to Unsafe when warnings are present.
+For each county/city it creates warning slots which change to Unsafe when warnings are present.
 The text of the warning and the metadata are stored in the attributes of the slots.

 {% include integrations/config_flow.md %}